Summary Of Creativity Combustion Interview #1

 In this episode, we interview Scott Trotta.
-He gives us a brief history of living coast to coast, Hosoi hammerhead skateboards, talks about hitting on the same girl as Harvey Weinstein at a Miramax party, and describes the perfect cup of coffee.
+He gives us a brief history of living coast to coast, Hosoi hammerhead skateboards, talk about hitting on the same girl as Harvey Weinstein at a Miramax party, and describes the perfect cup of coffee.

 Notable Sections From The Conversation